craigprotzel/Mashups/11_12_Graphs_on_Graphs_on_Graphs/README.md

 * [ChartJS](http://www.chartjs.org/)

 #### V. Homework
-* Create - Using a data serving API (could be the same as Project #1) or a static data set of your choosing, create a web page that represents the data using D3JS.
+* Create - Using a data serving API (could be the same as Project #1) OR a static data set of your choosing, create a web page that represents the data using D3JS.
 Be prepared to share your work in class.
 * Explore - [p5JS](http://p5js.org/) & [p5JS Web Editor](https://editor.p5js.org/)
 * Watch - [hello p5](http://hello.p5js.org/)
 * Read - [p5 Get Started](http://p5js.org/get-started/)